dejan2609/harshadranganathan.github.io/_posts/2021-11-01-multi-cluster-monitoring-thanos-aws.md

 |Thanos Store |The thanos store command (also known as Store Gateway) implements the Store API on top of historical data in an object storage bucket. <br/><br/>It acts primarily as an API gateway and therefore does not need significant amounts of local disk space. |
 |Thanos Compactor |Applies the compaction procedure of the Prometheus 2.0 storage engine to block data stored in object storage<br/><br/>It is also responsible for creating 5m downsampling for blocks larger than 40 hours (2d, 2w) and creating 1h downsampling for blocks larger than 10 days (2w) |
 {:.table-striped}

+We make use of the helm chart repo [https://github.com/HarshadRanganathan/helm-thanos] and override the values for easy installation.

 Let's create a sample `shared-values.yaml` file with following configuration